MultiQC/MultiQC/docs/config.md

 directory and can be highly variable, so you'll typically want to start patterns with a `*` to match any preceding directory structure.

+## Large sample numbers
+MultiQC has been written with the intention of being used for any number of samples.
+This means that it _should_ work well with 6 samples or 6000.
+Very large sample numbers are becoming increasingly common, for example with single cell data.

+Producing reports with data from many hundreds or thousands of samples provides some challenges, both technically and also in terms of data visualisation and report usability.

+### Disabling on-load plotting
+One problem with large reports is that the browser can hang when the report is first loaded.
+This is because it loading and processing the data for all plots at once.
+To mitigate this, large reports may show plots as grey boxes with a _"Show Plot"_ button.
+Clicking this will render the plot as normal and prevents the browser from trying to do everything at once.

+By default this behaviour kicks in when a plot has 50 samples or more.
+This can be customised by changing the `num_datasets_plot_limit` config option.

+### Flat / interactive plots
+Reports with many samples start to need a lot of data for plots.
+This results in inconvenient report file sizes (can be 100s MB) and worse, web browser crashes.
+To allow MultiQC to scale to these sample numbers, most plot types have two plotting functions in the code base - interactive (using HighCharts) and flat (rendered with MatPlotLib).
+Flat plots take up the same disk space irrespective of sample number and do not consume resources to display.

+By default, MultiQC generates flat plots when there are 100 or more samples.
+This cutoff can be changed by changing the `plots_flat_numseries` config option.
+This behaviour can also be changed by running MultiQC with the `--flat` / `--interactive` command line options or by setting the `plots_force_flat` / `plots_force_interactive` config options to `True`.

+### Tables / Beeswarm plots
+Report tables with thousands of samples (table rows) can quickly become impossible to use.
+To avoid this, tables with large numbers of rows are instead plotted as a Beeswarm plot (aka. a strip chart / jitter plot).
+These plots have fixed dimensions with any number of samples.
+Hovering on a dot will highlight the same sample in other rows.

+By default, MultiQC starts using beeswarm plots when a table has 100 rows or more.
+This can be changed by setting the `max_table_rows` config option.